WASHINGTON

 It was parents weekend and my wife and I traveled to Cheney to visit my daughter.
 Saturday we attended the game vs UC Davis – the Eagles lost, but we had a blast.

+Both baseball games were on cold spring days, but the facilities were beautiful.
 The fall of 2025 was my first Washington State football game.
 It was the season opener and the Cougars played the Vandals of Idaho.
 The two campuses are only nine miles apart so there is a bit of a rivalry.
 However, the game wasn’t overly exciting.
 The weather however was perfect and we enjoyed our Martin Stadium experience on the Palouse.

-———- SOUTHEAST ———-
+———- SOUTHEAST REGION (Yakima, Tri-Cities, Walla-Walla) ———-

-My parents, as well as my sister, have relocated to West Valley of Yakima.
-Therefore, I have spent more time in and around Yakima than ever before.
-When we get together we tend to go out to eat.
-Our favorite Yakima restaurants are: Minor Burger, Major Burger, Second Street Grill, The Yakima Steak Company, and Nino’s Mexican Gill.
+RESTAURANTS: When we get together we tend to go out to eat.
+Our favorite Yakima restaurants are: Miner Burger, Major Burger, Second Street Grill, The Yakima Steak Company, and Nino’s Mexican Gill.
 Minor Burger is truly something special; huge portions, above average burger, and a massive dining hall.
 When in Yakima, this is an establishment you have to experience at least once.
-My oldest daughter played golf in high school.
-In the winter of her Junior year of high school, we played the Apple Tree Golf Course.
-We learned 1) we aren’t very good golfers, and 2) this is a fantastic course.
-The highlight was attempting to drive onto a green shaped like an apple surrounded by water.
+When my daughters were in middle school they found Sip on 1st Espresso on Instagram.
+We tried it in the summer of 2021 and enjoyed ourselves.
+They specialize in fruity, fancy, over the top tik-tok worthy drinks.

 The Gorge Amphitheater, nine miles from the town of George, is a one of a kind outdoor concert venue.
 We have only attended one concert here, but man we would like to return.
 Because it is in the middle of nowhere it presents some travel challenges.
 However, all challenges are worth overcoming to have the opportunity to sit outside, listen to your favorite band, and enjoy the amazing view of the Columbia River and the Gorge.
 Washington’s official state waterfall is Palouse Falls.
 The state park is located an hour and 20 minutes northeast of the Tri-Cities.
 There is nothing else around it, in fact we drove a couple of miles on a gravel road before finally arriving.
 However, it is worth it as the views are spectacular.

-- OUR LIST TO VISIT OR RETURN TO:
+• OUR LIST TO VISIT OR RETURN TO:

-- Olympic National Forest
+• Olympic National Forest

-- Walla Walla
+• Walla Walla

-- Mt.
+• Mt.
 Rainier National Park

-- San Juan Islands
+• San Juan Islands

-- Mt Vernon Tulip Festival
+• Mt Vernon Tulip Festival